Breast Implants & Augmentation in Beverly Hills, CA

 The Breast Augmentation Process

 Once you fill out the form above, you will be contacted to confirm an appointment for a one-on-one consultation with the surgeon.
 This appointment includes an analysis of your health history, any medications you are taking, and what you desire to achieve with the procedure.
 You should have all of this information with you when you come to your appointment.
-The surgeon will discuss the techniques that will best provide you with the results you desire and answer any questions you may have.
+Then Dr. Lee will discuss the techniques that will best provide you with the results you desire and answer any questions you may have.

 Your surgeon will review in detail all of the information you need to know prior to surgery.
 Generally, patients should avoid smoking and taking anti-inflammatory medication (e.g., aspirin and ibuprofen) for at least two weeks before surgery.
 Some vitamins and supplements may also cause problems during or after surgery, so it is best to avoid them or to talk to your surgeon about potential side effects.
 Be sure to arrange for someone to drive you home and care for you for the first 48 hours after your procedure.